kashishgupta8/CareSRE/README.md

 # CareSRE

- An AI-Powered Multi-Agent System for Intelligent Hospital Workflow Management Problem Statement
+ An **AI-Powered Multi-Agent System** for Intelligent Hospital and OPD Workflow and Management.

+# Problem Statement : HMS + OPD Management Challenge

+#### An intelligent HMS + OPD system is essential to reduce operational inefficiencies, improve patient experience, and enable data-driven healthcare delivery.
 Hospitals, especially OPDs, face persistent operational challenges that directly affect quality of care and patient experience.

 ## Key problems:
-Long and unmanaged patient queues
+- Long and unmanaged patient queues

-Manual and inconsistent triage processes
+- Manual and inconsistent triage processes

-Doctors overloaded with unstructured patient data
+- Doctors overloaded with unstructured patient data

-Delayed identification of critical cases
+- Delayed identification of critical cases

-High administrative overhead
+- High administrative overhead

 Most existing Hospital Management Systems act as passive record systems and do not provide real-time, intelligent decision support.
-CareSRE addresses this gap by introducing an AI-driven, agent-based decision-support system that improves efficiency without replacing human clinicians.
+CareSRE addresses this gap by introducing an **AI-driven, agent-based decision-support system that improves efficiency without replacing human clinicians.**

 ## 🤖 Why Agents?

 Healthcare workflows are inherently multi-role and dynamic.
 A single monolithic AI model cannot handle intake, triage, alerts, summarization, and administration reliably.

-##Multi-agent systems help by:
+- Multi-agent systems help by:

-Assigning one clear responsibility per agent
+- Assigning one clear responsibility per agent

-Improving reliability and explainability
+- Improving reliability and explainability

-Enabling parallel decision-making
+- Enabling parallel decision-making

-Reflecting real hospital operational structure
+- Reflecting real hospital operational structure

-Each agent in CareSRE does one job only, but together they create a coordinated and scalable system.
+- Each agent in CareSRE does one job only, but together they create a coordinated and scalable system.

 ## 🏗️ What I Built — Architecture Overview